-OPTION-click a measure that is not currently displaying a number.
-To add a measure number to the entire system, OPTION+SHIFT-click.
+CTRL+click a measure which is part of a region, but is not currently displaying a number.
+To add a measure number to the entire system, CTRL+SHIFT-click.
 To remove a forced measure number, click its handle and press DELETE.

-Click Use Default Enclosure to use the settings defined for enclosures in the Measure Number dialog box.
-If you want to remove the enclosure, select None for the enclosure shape and click OK.
+- If you want to remove the enclosure, select None for the enclosure shape and click OK.
+You return to the document (provided that the enclosure isn’t an Every Number type).